AdaCore/training_material/courses/ada_essentials/010_overview/02-big_picture.rst

 * Object-Oriented Programming
 * Contract-Based Programming
 * Low Level Programming
+* Mixed-language applications

 ---------------------------
 Specialized Needs Annexes
 ---------------------------

-Ada compilers can also support
+In addition to the "core concepts", Ada compilers can also support

 * Real-Time Systems